Taro Logo

 1. Empty Arrays: If either nums1 or nums2 is empty, the maximum length of the common subarray is 0.

-2. No Common Subarray: If there is no common subarray between nums1 and nums2, the maximum length is 0.
+2. Arrays with No Common Subarray: If there's no common subarray, the function should return 0.